Updated: Aug 14, 2018

 I (Bendy) was not a particularly big fish or seafood fan so I was looking forward to being introduced to a world of new flavours and textures.
 We came to this event with an open mind and a blank palette.

 Pete introduced each course and explained where the ingredients to each dish had come from and talked about sustainability.

-At one point, without any forewarning, he pulled Bendy out of the audience and got him to relate his ‘Paleo story’ to the packed restaurant.
+At one point, without any forewarning, he pulled me out of the audience and got me to relate my ‘Paleo story’ and how I have put my Crohns into remission by eating Paleo to the packed restaurant.